neuroconductor-devel/neuronorm/README.md

 your machine; see the [FSL website](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) for installation.
 For `ANTsR`,`extrantsr` and `RAVEL`, it is recommended to install the latest stable version available at the [ANTsR](https://github.com/stnava/ANTsR/releases/), [extrantsr](https://github.com/muschellij2/extrantsr/releases/) and [RAVEL](https://github.com/Jfortin1/RAVEL) GitHub pages, respectively.
-For the template space, the MNI152 atlas with a isomorfic voxel size of 1mm is used.
+For the template space, the MNI152 atlas with an isomorphic voxel size of 1mm is used.
 It is included in the `MNITemplate` package, available on GitHub at <https://github.com/Jfortin1/MNITemplate>.

 ## Usage